BerkeleyLab/Marble-Mini/README.md

 Note: U1 is compatible with XC7A35T through XC7A200T; need XC7A75T or larger
 to get all User I/O of dual-LPC-FMC

-## Xilinx constrain file
+## Xilinx constraint file

-Somewhat specialized tool for creating an xdc file for the Marble board, based on a netlist file exported from KiCad.
+We have a somewhat specialized tool for creating an xdc file for this board, based on a netlist file exported from KiCad.
 In the KiCad (version 5.1.x) schematic GUI (eeschema):
 * use menu picks Tools / Generate Netlist File
 * OrcadPCB2 tab / Generate Netlist / Save
 * result shows up as AMC_FMC_Carrier-PcbDoc.net
-* Finally from the command line run "python3 netlist_to_xdc AMC_FMC_Carrier-PcbDoc.net"
+* Finally from the command line run "python3 netlist_to_xdc.py AMC_FMC_Carrier-PcbDoc.net"
 * result shows up as Marble.xdc